Migrating to Sourcegraph 3.31.x

 In Sourcegraph 3.31.x, both the built-in main Postgres (

 codeintel-db) databases have switched to an Alpine-based Docker image - this has been done to resolve vulnerabilities found in Debian but not Alpine.
 Upon upgrading, Sourcegraph will need to re-index the entire database.
 This process requires some preparation, so please read through all of the instructions on the rest of the page beforehand.

 For customers who previously upgraded to 3.27, there is a possibility that upgrade inadvertently introduced a major glibc change.
 This may have caused corruption in some indexes.
-While this is unlikely to have been noticable up til now, upgrading to 3.31 (or more specifically the subsequent reindexing) will fail unless certain steps are taken before hand.
+While this is unlikely to have been noticeable up til now, upgrading to 3.31 (or more specifically the subsequent reindexing) will fail unless certain steps are taken before hand.
 Customers who have installed fresh from 3.27 or later should be unaffected by this potential data corruption, but are still likely to see the delay caused by the reindexing following upgrade.